cchen666/OSP-in-python/use-trace-py.md

+# trace.py
-trace module is a useful module which could help us to trace the python code path.
+Trace module is a useful module which could help us to trace the python code path.

-For example, we want to dig down the code in `iscsi` attaching on cinder LVM iscsi driver with instance using cinder volume.
+For example, we want to dig down the code in iscsi attaching on cinder LVM iscsi driver with instance using cinder volume.

 We can monitor the status as follows:
 ~~~